Vancouver region Interstate 5 - Park and rides

 Park and ride lot utilization

 Park and ride lots provide locations for commuters to meet carpools and vanpools, and catch buses if transit services are not available near their residences.
 WSDOT monitors the usage of park and rides lots owned or managed by public agencies, as well as private lots.
-See WSDOT's Handbook for Corridor Capacity Evaluation (PDF 5.9MB).
+Refer to WSDOT's Handbook for Corridor Capacity Evaluation (PDF 5.9MB).

 Park and ride lots serve a wide variety of commuters, including carpoolers, vanpoolers, transit riders, bicyclists and pedestrians.
 Park and ride locations are essential for transit riders and carpoolers, and must have high utilization rates to be considered successful.
 Targeted outreach efforts from transit agencies as well as employer Commute Trip Reduction initiatives help address highway capacity needs in the Vancouver region.